Starshipping/PyLlamaRec/dataloader/templates/README.md

 # Prompt templates

-This directory contains template styles for the prompts
+This directory contains template styles for the prompts used to finetune LoRA models.

+## Format

+A template is described via